fivetran/terraform-provider-fivetran/docs/resources/connector.md

 - `list_of_company_ids` (String) Field usage depends on `service` value:
 	- Service `cj_commission_detail`: Your CJ Commission Detail list of company IDs.
 - `list_strategy` (String) Field usage depends on `service` value:
+	- Service `aws_cost_report`: Optional.
+If you have a file structure where new files are always named in lexicographically increasing order such as files being named in increasing order of time, you can select codetime_based_pattern_listing/code.
 	- Service `kinesis`: Optional.
 If you have a file structure where new files are always named in lexicographically increasing order such as files being named in increasing order of time, you can select codetime_based_pattern_listing/code.
 	- Service `s3`: The listing strategy you want to use.
 Default value: `complete_listing`.
 - `list_sync_mode` (String) Field usage depends on `service` value: